 COUNSELOR EDUCATION MISSION AND OBJECTIVES

-The Counselor Education degree program’s mission is to provide high quality training that reflects current research and prepare professional counselors for positions in public and private settings within a multicultural and pluralistic world.
+The Counselor Education degree program’s mission is to provide high-quality training that reflects current research and prepare professional counselors for positions in public and private settings within a multicultural and pluralistic world.
 The curriculum for M.S./Ed.S. counseling majors will lead to eligibility for certification and licensure as professional counselors.
 Professional counselors promote the social, psychological, physical, and spiritual health of individuals, families, communities, and organizations.
-The Counselor Education program provides students with the opportunity to obtain a wealth of common core generalist counselor knowledge, while specializing in Career Counseling or Clinical Mental Health Counseling.
-The mission is achieved through the following objectives, which are based on input from faculty, students, alumni, supervisors and employers:
+The Counselor Education program provides students with the opportunity to obtain a wealth of common core generalist counselor knowledge while specializing in Career Counseling or Clinical Mental Health Counseling.
+The mission is achieved through the following objectives, which are based on input from faculty, students, alumni, supervisors, and employers:

-A. To provide a quality education to persons pursuing Master of Science (M.S.)/Education Specialist (Ed.S.) degrees in Counselor Education, while specializing in Career Counseling or Clinical Mental Health Counseling.
+A. To provide quality education to persons pursuing a Master of Science (M.S.)/Education Specialist (Ed.S.) degrees in Counselor Education, while specializing in Career Counseling or Clinical Mental Health Counseling.